Flexberry/flexberry.github.io/pages/trainings/developers-school/module1/tds_module1-tasks.en.md

 When you start a second collection in the Collection Runner, you need to specify a file with podgotovlennye data to run tests.

 Both the resulting collection to be exported are appropriate .json files exported collections to post on the GitHub repository for task 1.
+For the second collection to the repository on GitHub, you also need to put the data files and environment variables for the test.

 After you export your collections to start a prepared collection of tests on the local machine from the console using the [Newman](https://github.com/postmanlabs/newman).
 To take a screenshot of the terminal with the results of running, save it in a document similar to the tasks from the preceding paragraphs and to put the resulting document on GitHub in the repository for task 1 in the same directory along with previously created documents.